discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 <Tab title="Build">

+The <Specialization name="dragonhunter" text="Power Dragonhunter"/> was moved to the [offmeta](/builds/) due to the fact that you can not replace a <Specialization name="weaver"/> or <Specialization name="Soulbeast"/>. <Specialization title="Power Dragonhunter" name="dragonhunter"/> is a meta only if replacing <Specialization name="firebrand" /> and being the main source of <Boon name="quickness"/> by taking <Skill name="feelmywrath"/>, which is used only in really short encounters.

-The <Specialization name="dragonhunter" text="Power Dragonhunter"/> is currently a good and easy to play build for fractals.
+<Specialization name="dragonhunter" /> is good and easy to play build for fractals.
 It has great burst options and deals high consistent damage while providing good defiance bar damage and <Condition name="vulnerability"/>.

-The build also offers strong on-demand party support with <Skill id="30039"/> and reflects like <Skill id="9251"/>.
+The build also offers strong on-demand party support with <Skill id="30039"/> and other usefull skills such as <Skill id="9251"/>, <Skill name="standyourground"/> and so on.

 It benefits from slaying potions such as <Item id="50082"/> and <Item name="Impact" type="Sigil"/>.